Digital Marketing July 11, 2017

 Search words that are normally used in queries are slowly being replaced by natural language with more context.
 Whereas the emphasis used to be on writing one landing page for a single search word, we now observe a shift to a selection of search words that enhance one another.
 The semantics between search words contributes to a better findability.

-Google Rankbrain, with which most SEO specialists are familiar, is getting increasingly better at recognising the context between certain subjects.
+Google Rankbrain, with which most SEO specialists are familiar, is getting increasingly better at recognizing the context between certain subjects.
 In a recent update of Google’s Keyword Planner, we saw that as of recently volumes of search words are being added up in single and plural form and other coherent forms.

 What is the extent of voice search?